 “When I was 14 years old, I wrote, but I never called myself a writer until Girls Write Now told me I was.
 And then I couldn’t wait to call myself a writer again.” — Brittany Barker, mentee

 Life is better in twos.
-Form a one-to-one mentoring relationship with a professional woman writer and mediamaker to transform the fierce words in your journal into powerful stories, poems, podcasts, plays, eBooks, blogs, and more.
+Form a one-to-one mentoring relationship with a professional woman writer or media maker to transform the fierce words in your journal into powerful stories, poems, podcasts, plays, eBooks, blogs, and more.

 Girls Write Now offers two distinct mentoring programs: the Writing & Mentoring Program and the Digital Media Mentoring Program.
 Each is designed to provide mentees with the tools and support to critically develop their writing skills and explore new modes of creative expression.

-- Form a one-to-one mentoring relationship with a professional woman writer and media maker
+- Form a one-to-one mentoring relationship with a professional woman writer or media maker

 - Attend monthly, half-day writing workshops that feature guest speakers who are published authors in all genres

 - Publicly showcase work at exhibitions and our annual public reading series

 - Publish work in our annual, award-winning anthology or digital publication

 Apply to be a mentee for the September 2016 – June 2017 program year by filling out this application.
 The priority deadline is June 1.